xxxFRIARxxx/SaltyBot/README.md

 ## How does betting work in Tournaments?

 In Tournaments, this bot wagers your entire tournament-balance up to $20,000 every round through the same logic that MM does.
-Once $20,000 is hit, the betting-system will limit wagers based on rankings or winstreaks like in MM (to ensure keeping of at least roughly $20,000).
+Once $20,000 is hit, the betting-system will limit wagers based on rankings or winstreaks (instead of entire balance) like in MM (to ensure keeping of at least roughly $20,000).

 ## How does betting or match-recording work in Exhibitions?